keshavfernando/PopmartAutomation/README.md

-Initial Commit
+6/15 Work

-To Do
+- Added IMAP Support

-- Add password handling
+To do
-- Add IMAP Support
+- Add file reading
-- Pull info from files in project
+- Add file writing
-- Save email and password to files
+- Add address adding to account on file